-The maintenance planner must prepare the most effective, efficient and safest way to perform a job.
-And he has to ensure that all the material and equipment is there to perform it.
+The Maintenance Planner must prepare the most effective, efficient and safest way to perform a job.
+And the Planner has to ensure that all the material and equipment is there to perform it.

 The planner role requires detailed technical and equipment knowledge.
 Your planner is typically someone with a trade background.

 The Maintenance Planner focuses on future work.
-He should not work in the current week or his impact on crew productivity is lost.
+The Planner should not work in the current week or the positive impact on crew productivity is lost.